Skip to main content

 Dashboard: Settings → API Keys → Revoke on the key’s row.
 A revoked key starts returning 403 Forbidden immediately on every request.
 Other keys keep working.
 Revocation is irreversible — if you revoked by mistake, just mint a new one.

-What keys can and can’t do
+What keys can do

 POST /v1/tasks